AshimDhor/AshimDhor/README.md

 ## 🔬 Research Profile

-I am an AI researcher at IISER Bhopal's Biomedical Data Science Lab, focusing on developing trustworthy AI systems for high-stakes applications.
+I am an MS student at IISER Bhopal's Biomedical Data Science Lab, focusing on developing trustworthy AI systems for high-stakes applications.
 My research spans Vision-Language Models, Quantum Machine Learning, and Medical Image Analysis, with a particular emphasis on uncertainty quantification and model reliability.

 **Current Focus**: Developing trustworthy Vision-Language Models for cancer diagnostics in collaboration with JNCHRC Bhopal and AIIMS Bhopal, including the creation of a novel Head & Neck Cancer WSI dataset.